Support for the military.

 The family is proud to have constant, regular contact with all three Services providing financial, physical and moral support to areas where central MOD funding has been limited or non-existent.

-Today Roy assists in an unofficial ambassadorial role for the Royal Navy, and the Armed Forces in the West Midlands, and maintains a watchful eye for opportunities, grand or small, to support through the Richardson Brothers Foundation.
-Carl Richardson has recently completed a term as an Honorary Captain in the Royal Navy Reserve, a position which enabled him to identify at close hand areas where assistance could be provided by the family.
+Roy continues to act in an unofficial ambassadorial role for the Armed Forces in the West Midlands, and maintains a watchful eye for opportunities, grand or small, to support through the Richardson Brothers Foundation.

-Over the years the family has sponsored a wide gamut of Royal Navy initiatives and events, particularly with ships affiliated to the West Midlands region such as HMS DARING (D32) affiliation with Birmingham and HMS DIAMOND (D34) with Coventry.
+Over the years the family has sponsored a wide gamut of Royal Navy initiatives and events, particularly with ships affiliated to the West Midlands region such as HMS DARING (D32) with Birmingham and HMS DIAMOND (D34) with Coventry.
 This support includes the sponsorship of termly awards, as well as funding specialist event equipment and events including Commissionings, Dedications and ship launches.
-The family has an ongoing interest with the amphibious command ship, HMS ALBION (L14) and the off shore patrol vessel HMS TAMAR (P233), the greenest ship in the Royal Navy currently deploying to the Pacific Rim.
+The family has an ongoing interest with the off shore patrol vessel HMS TAMAR (P233), the greenest ship in the Royal Navy currently deploying to the Pacific Rim.

 The Richardson family has a special affiliation with HMS DARING (D32)